 Not Hating It

 To make sure my choices are sustainable and don’t make me miserable, I do not withhold things I want from myself.
 If I want popcorn, I make popcorn.
 If I want a soda, I have a soda.
 But I do not do it regularly.
 A couple treats a week are reasonable, after all.
 The main treats I indulge in are a mug of hot chocolate, buttery popcorn, a square of dark chocolate, and brunch out.
 These probably take place about three times a week.
 But instead of feeling like I’m cheating and grabbing the first chocolate item I see, I keep healthier treats on-hand because my body deserves the best.
+Dark chocolate instead of milk chocolate (I aim for ones with ‘cocoa’ as the first ingredient, not ‘sugar’).
 No pre-packaged mass-produced cupcakes from the grocery store – If I want a cupcake, I will go to the best bakery in town and buy the exact one I want and it will be amazing.
-Otherwise, it feels like I am compromising on my diet and my standards.
+Otherwise, it feels like I am compromising and maybe it won’t even satisfy me.

 How Did It Work?